Rewarding Exclusive Bird Watching In Kenya Tours – Get Your Wings Up & Binoculars Ready!

 The park provides shelter to over 500 bird species, making it a prime place for bird watching Kenya.
 Some of the birds seen here include the Red-bellied Parrot, Taita Falcon, Bateleur Eagle, Martial Eagle, the Nightjar, and Eurasian Rollers, a migratory bird.

-Ideal places to spot such bird species are such as the Mudanda Rock, Lugard’s Falls, Aruda Dam, and at the Galana River, a nice area to enjoy the serenity and only the sounds of the waters and birds chirping.
+Ideal places to spot such bird species include the Mudanda Rock, Lugard’s Falls, Aruda Dam, and at the Galana River, a nice area to enjoy the serenity and only the sounds of the waters and birds chirping.

 12. Meru National Park

-In seek of tranquility, just a nice place with less crowding, ideally perfect to have a bird watching session with not much encounter with other tourists?
+In seek of tranquillity, just a nice place with less crowding, ideally perfect to have a bird watching session with not much encounter with other tourists?
 Meru National Park is just the place.

 Meru National Park, situated in Meru County in Central Kenya, is a hub for over 450 bird species, some of them being the Taita Falcon, Somali Ostrich, African Finfoot, Pel’s Fishing Owl, and Barn Swallows.